jenkins-x-charts/jxboot-helmfile-resources/README.md

-# jxboot-resources
+# jxboot-helmfile-resources

-Helm chart for resources used by [jx boot](https://jenkins-x.io/getting-started/boot/)
+Helm chart for resources used by [Jenkins X v3](https://jenkins-x.io/v3/)

 See chart [readme](./jxboot-resources/README.md) for install and config options.